Ishgartzall/FRMWK_laravel_project/README.md

 ## Database seeder

 To make my database testing even easier I created seeders.
 Their purpose is to automate the creation of fake datas without having to enter command in Tinker.
-Instead, when you do a fresh migration of you database you type the command : `php artisan migrate:fresh --seed` and it will fill the tables of your database based on what you write on the seeder files.
+Instead, when you do a fresh migration of you database you type the command : `php artisan migrate:fresh --seed` and it will fill the tables of your database based on what you wrote on the seeder files.
 Here are the steps to do this :

 - Enter the command `php artisan make:seeder` in the terminal, name them properly (here I chose `CategorySeeder.php` and `UserSeeder.php`)

-- In the file tap the same command that you'd have entered in Tinker (without the path) for example if I want to create 6 users everytime I make a fresh migration I write : `User::factory(6)->create();` I did this for my categories aswell.
+- In the file tap the same command that you'd have entered in Tinker (without the path) for example if I want to create 6 users everytime I make a fresh migration I write : `User::factory(6)->create();`.
+I did this for my categories aswell.

 - Then to seed the whole database, you go in `DatabaseSeeder.php` (same folder as the others : `\App\Database\seeders`) and you "call" the "sub-seeders" :
 ```